EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L5_running_a_pytorch_task.md

 ## Overview

-In the following lesson, we'll build a CNN neural network and train it using the EIDF GPU Service.
+In this tutorial, we will build a Convolutional Neural Network (CNN) and train it using the SHS GPU Cluster.

 The model was taken from the [PyTorch Tutorials](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).

-The lesson will be split into three parts:
+The tutorial will be split into three parts:

 - Requesting a persistent volume and transferring code/data to it
 - Creating a pod with a PyTorch container downloaded from DockerHub
-- Submitting a job to the EIDF GPU Service and retrieving the results
+- Submitting a job to the SHS GPU Cluster and retrieving the results

 ## Load training data and ML code into a persistent volume